oernster/3D-Printer-Launcher/README.md

 Both dashboards query your printers via the Moonraker HTTP API.
 You **must** configure the correct IP/URL once before using them.

+If you want to customise which sensors are shown, add new sensors, or set up a new dashboard folder for another printer, see [`SETUP_NEW_PRINTER.md`](SETUP_NEW_PRINTER.md:1) for detailed Python and HTML/JavaScript examples.

 ### 4.1 Qidi temps (Klipper / Moonraker)

 Code: [`qidi-temps/app.py`](qidi-temps/app.py:1)